karlhepler/karlhepler.github.io/content/posts/prioritizing-technical-debt.md

 think it's fun to think about this stuff.

 Anyway... until next time!
 Thanks for reading.

+### One more thing

+Regardless of how the daily workarounds are recognized and recorded, I think just recognizing them as symptoms of technical debt could be a powerful thing.
+What is and isn't technical debt is often nebulous and a great area of contention among developers.
+You can prove this to yourself by searching for "technical debt" online.

+Treating and focusing on daily workarounds as symptoms of technical debt solidifies its definition with real world context that applies to your situation.
+It is real and measurable.
+The level of measurement is up to you, but the fact is that you actually spent time working around a problem.

+The time it takes to work around the problem is opportunity cost.
+If you end up doing the same workaround enough times, that cost increases.
+Eventually, the time to fix it saves more time than it takes.

+If you find that it _was_ a problem, but it won't be a problem again for the foreseeable future, then there is no reason to fix it.
+Fix things that are current and near-future problems.
+If it's not a current or near-future problem, then it's not a problem.
+If it was, then it would be!
+I'm going to stop before I turn into Yogi Berra.

 [^fn1]: Fowler, M. (2019, May 21) Technical Debt.
 Martin Fowler. https://martinfowler.com/bliki/TechnicalDebt.html
 [^fn2]: Kazman, R., Ozkaya, I., & Seaman, C. (Eds.).
 (2016).
 Technical Debt in Software Engineering (Dagstuhl Seminar 16162) (Vol. 6, No. 4, pp. 110-157).
 Dagstuhl Reports. https://drops.dagstuhl.de/opus/volltexte/2016/6693/pdf/dagrep_v006_i004_p110_s16162.pdf